John Dalrymple, 11th Earl of Stair: Career

 Lord Stair was a captain of the Ayrshire (Earl of Carrick's Own) Yeomanry, and was promoted to major on 4 March 1902.
 He was granted the honorary rank of lieutenant-colonel on 2 August 1902.

 In 1912 he became President of the influential Scottish conservationist group the Cockburn Association, relinquishing the position the following year.
 His son John would go on to become President of the group in 1932.

-Death
+Personal life

+On 10 April 1878, he married Susan Harriet Grant-Suttie, daughter of Sir James Grant-Suttie, 6th Baronet, and Lady Susan Harriet Innes-Ker.
+Before their divorced in 1905, they were the parents of three children: